kkemple/scienceandmathematics.com/src/content/posts/type-ia-supernova-information-theoretic-energetics.md

 ## The Chandrasekhar Boundary

-White dwarfs maintain structure through electron degeneracy pressure—quantum mechanical resistance arising from Pauli exclusion when electrons pack tightly enough that their wavefunctions overlap.
+White dwarfs maintain structure through electron degeneracy pressure [^5]—quantum mechanical resistance arising from Pauli exclusion when electrons pack tightly enough that their wavefunctions overlap.
 For a white dwarf of mass $M$ and radius $R$, the gravitational compression scales with the Schwarzschild radius $r_s = 2GM/c^2$.

 At the Chandrasekhar limit $M_{Ch} = 1.4 M_{\odot}$ [^1], white dwarfs reach $R/r_s \approx 10^3$.
 The ratio of Schwarzschild radius to actual radius provides a dimensionless measure of gravitational stress.
 For a 1.4 $M_{\odot}$ white dwarf with $R \approx 5000$ km,